hulstonese/CYPRESS_BDD_PPPT/README .md

  d.
 Run script line 10

- e. expand the report folder

- f. html report is in the feature file in the report folder
+ f. html report is in the index file